redFrik/redSys/README.md

 ## changelog:

+* 210526 - RedBMP add support for Image
 * 180330 - RedIntelHex checksum bugfix
 * 180317 - redModule and redEffectsRack: added global lag
 * 180218 - replaced a few .interpret in hex-string to integer conversion